irifa13/irifa13/README.md

 # About Irifa 🌷

-- 👀 I’m interested in **Coding, Reading and Travelling**
+- 👀 I’m interested in **Coding, Creating, Reading and Travelling**

 - 🌱 I’m currently working on **Emotion-centric Designs, AI embedded interfaces**

-- I love to research about new products and scale the existing ones.
-I believe "Products and people are always connected".
+- **I love to research about new products and scale the existing ones.
+I believe "Products and people are always connected".**

+- ⚡ Fun fact: **I am my family's part time product manager, 📸 a decent editor, I am skilled in managing events and doing market research, I love Public Speaking and presenting my ideas, of course how can I forget mentioning that I write Poetries 🖊️**

 - 📧 Reach me: **irifa.khaishagi1323@gmail.com**

-- ⚡ Fun fact: **Apart from coding, I am my family's part time photographer 📸 a decent editor, I am skilled in managing events and doing market research, I love Public Speaking, Presenting my ideas and I write Poetries 🖊️**

 - 🫧 Know More At: www.linkedin.com/in/irifakhaishagi